Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: Thermalization in the Cloud

 where the factor $C$ is a constant related to the production rate of the photons and $T_e$ is the temperature of thermal electrons.
 Such a photon field will in turn influence the EM cascade process so the value of $C$ and $T_e$ is important to the result.
 The production rate of photons is basically determined by the luminosity of the cascade radiation, which essentially originates from the energy lost by protons in hadronuclear interaction.
 Given the isotropic-equivalent luminosity of all-flavor neutrino to be $1.2\times 10^{47}\rm \,erg/s$ in the range of 32\,TeV--3.6\,PeV, the beaming corrected luminosity is about $1/\Gamma_j^2$ times smaller, i.e., $7.5\times 10^{43}\,$erg/s with $\Gamma_j=20$.
-To explain the neutrino flux, we need a proton injection with a power-law distribution of a spectral index around $-2$.
-Thus, proton energy in each decade is more or less the same, resulting in a bolometric neutrino luminosity of $\lesssim 2\times 10^{44}$erg/s.
-Considering that neutrinos carry about half of the energy lost by protons in $pp$ interactions, the luminosity of the cascade which is initiated by absorbed secondary gamma rays and electron/positron pairs should be around $L_{\rm cas} \simeq 10^{44}\,\rm erg/s$.
-Assuming the Comptonized photon field reach a (quasi-)steady state, i.e., the emission rate equal to the energy input rate, we can find the parameter $C$ by
+To explain the relatively flat neutrino flux, we need a proton injection with a power-law distribution of a spectral index around $-2$ as suggested by the general Fermi acceleration.
+Proton energy in each decade is more or less the same for a flat spectral distribution and neutrinos carry about half of the energy lost by protons in $pp$ interactions~\cite{kelner06}, resulting in a bolometric proton luminosity of $\simeq 5\times 10^{44}$erg/s considering the bolometric correction $\ln({E_{p,\rm max}'/m_p c^2})/\ln(3.6\,\mathrm{PeV}/32\,\mathrm{TeV}) \sim 3.5$.
+Considering that neutrinos carry about half of the energy lost by protons in $pp$ interactions~\cite{kelner06}, the luminosity of cascade which is initiated mainly by absorbed secondary gamma rays and electron/positron pairs ranging from $2-100 \,\rm GeV$ (2\,GeV is corresponding to the minimum energy of the accelerated proton $\sim \Gamma_j m_p c^2 \simeq 20 \,\rm GeV$, $E_{\gamma} \simeq 0.1 E_p$) should be $L_{\rm cas} \simeq 10^{44}\,\rm erg/s$ under the bolometric correction.
+Assuming the Comptonized photon field reaches a (quasi-)steady state, i.e., the emission rate equal to the energy input rate, we can find the parameter $C$ by